mattrwyrick/March-Madness-Predictor/README.md

 # March-Madness-Predictor
 Simulation tool to evaluate heuristics for the NCAA Men's March Madness Tournament.

+Currently supports conference data back to 2001, and bracket data back to 2018.

 ## 2022 Predictions